We may receive compensation when you click on links to products from our partners.

 #1 Looking for Internships Related to their Area of Interest within an Educational Facility

 Many universities provide their students with the opportunity to enroll in various internships.
 A student may search through the official website of his/her educational facility to find these opportunities, or refer directly to the administration of a college/university.
-For instance: American University located in Washington, DC, provides its students with “unsurpassed internship opportunities” that may involve working as a policy analyst in World Bank, conducting research within the Department of Justice, or being an SMM specialist within Washington Nationals.
+For instance: American University located in Washington, DC, provides its students with “unsurpassed internship opportunities” that may involve working as a policy analyst at the World Bank, conducting research within the Department of Justice, or being an SMM specialist within Washington Nationals.
 A student can productively combine his/her internship experience with studying, and go off to another job after graduation.
 This scenario is preferred by many students because they do not have to start their job search from square one after receiving their degree.

 #2 Setting Realistic Goals